 The heat from this solar term not only affects the earth, but also our bodies.
 Very hot weather can damage the heart.
-Thus during summer, we need to take good care of our circulatory system by staying calm and avoiding getting angry.
-It is also important to eat a healthy, cooling diet.
+Thus, during summer, we need to take good care of our circulatory system by staying calm and avoiding getting angry.
+It’s also important to eat a healthy, cooling diet.

 In ancient China, Emperor Qianlong (1711–1799) from the Qing Dynasty used to make cooling summer teas from the morning dew of water lily leaves and the green lotus seed sprouts from his palace gardens.
 Both of these plants are considered extremely cold in the traditional Chinese medicine system of classification.
 This method classifies foods according to their nature, not by whether they are physically cold or warm to the touch.

 According to a book written in the Warring States period, “Yurling,” women used to drink plum juice with wine, hoping to stay young forever.
 It is very good to eat plum at this time of year to promote beauty.

 The elderly, or people with weak health, often have a poor appetite around this time.
 Therefore, it is important to design a well-balanced diet for them and pay extra attention to their well-being.

 This is also the season when the young ones grow the most rapidly.
 Make sure they’re getting enough nutrients and exercising gently.

 Tips for Living in Harmony With the Season